 After extensive studies on the effectiveness and efficiency of HIIT compared to steady workouts, they found you can achieve comparable or more results in less time with this particular training method.

-This simply means that the body converts both carbohydrate and fat into energy more efficiently to fuel the muscles.
-In even simpler terms, it means it's effective at burning fat.
+This simply means that the body converts both carbohydrates and fat into energy more efficiently to fuel the muscles.
+In even simpler terms, it means it’s effective at burning fat.

 Another authority in exercise science, the American College of Sports Medicine (ACSM) states HIIT workouts provide similar fitness benefits as continuous aerobic endurance training but in shorter periods of time.